Baritone section leader

 I’ve been lucky enough to benefit personally from all of those qualities above after struggling through the hardest period of my life.
 After developing ME, a debilitating condition which severely affects energy levels, among other symptoms, I was unable to work as a teacher (a job I love) for 14 months.

 After three months of being too ill to even attend rehearsals, returning to them lit up my world again.
 I lost count of the tears I shed over being only being able to participate for ten percent, then twenty percent of the time, but with patience came rewards, and being able to take part in chorus this year has brought joy into my life where it could have otherwise been lacking.

-Performing on stage at our annual competition this year, with tearful parents watching on, left me feeling on top of the world, despite the effort confining me to my bed a few days after.
+Performing on stage at our annual competition in 2017, with tearful parents watching on, left me feeling on top of the world, despite the effort confining me to my bed a few days after.
 The collective sense of achievement is a feeling like no other – quite possibly to best treatment I could ever have been offered.
 And it’s the wonderful women who make it such a pleasure for me.
 The constant kindness.
 The humour.
 The support system.